-Articles of Association of the National Association of Health Underwriters Political Action Committee
+Articles of Association of the National Association of Benefits and Insurance Professionals Political Action Committee

 ARTICLE I - General

 Section 1.01.
 Name.
-The name of this organization is the National Association of Health Underwriters Political Action Committee, also known as HUPAC.
+The name of this organization is the National Association of Benefits and Insurance Professionals Political Action Committee, also known as NABIP PAC.

 Section 1.02.
 Principal Office.
-The principal office of HUPAC shall be designated as 1212 New York Ave, NW, Suite 1100, Washington, DC 20005 and such other locations as deemed necessary or appropriate by the Board of Trustees.
+The principal office of NABIP PAC shall be designated as 999 E Street, NW, Suite 400, Washington, DC 20004 and such other locations as deemed necessary or appropriate by the Board of Trustees.

 Section 1.03.
 Organization.
 The Committee shall be a non-profit unincorporated political association composed of its officers, directors, and all those who have contributed to the committee.
-HUPAC shall be independent of any political party, candidate, or organization except that it shall be a separate segregated fund of the National Association of Health Underwriters (NAHU).
+NABIP PAC shall be independent of any political party, candidate, or organization except that it shall be a separate segregated fund of the National Association of Benefits and Insurance Professionals.

 ARTICLE II - Purposes